isriam/smartthings-alarmserver/README.md

 copy the url
 http://localhost/?code=$code

-use this url with client id, secret oauth key, and code https://graph.api.smartthings.com/oauth/token?grant_type=authorization_code&scope=app&redirect_uri=http://localhost&client_id=$clientid&client_secret=$clientsecret&code=$code
+use this url with client id, secret oauth key, and code.
+Use incognito mode if you get a 401 error. https://graph.api.smartthings.com/oauth/token?grant_type=authorization_code&scope=app&redirect_uri=http://localhost&client_id=$clientid&client_secret=$clientsecret&code=$code

 save access token, it is for the authentication